genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 If the quality of the library falls to a low level over the course of a read, the blueprint solution is to perform quality trimming of low quality bases or omitting low quality reads.
-This can be performed using "Trim Low Quality Bases" or "Filter by Quality Scores" applications respectively.
+This can be performed using **Trim Low Quality Bases** or **Filter by Quality Scores** applications respectively.

 5. **Per sequence quality scores** plot